 Like parsley, thyme can get by with an east or western window if a southern window isn’t an option.
 Thyme actually prefers more arid climates, like its native Mediterranean, so if possible, keep it out of the kitchen where it will be exposed to excess moisture from cooking.
 When it comes to watering, thyme is the least fussy of all the herbs we’ve discussed.
 In fact, it’s quite drought resistant, so if you’re one of those gardeners who have trouble remembering to water your crops, thyme is quite forgiving.

 Whether you already have an outdoor herb garden, vegetable patch, or flower beds, when it’s time to take the gardening outdoors once again, we can help.
-For nearly a decade, Turf Pro Plus has provided lawn care services to homes near Cincinnati.
+For nearly a decade, Turf Pro Plus has provided lawn care services to homes in Pensacola and throughout Florida.
 Our weed control program targets annoying plants both before and after they germinate, so your garden remains weed-free all season long.
 To learn more or schedule a treatment, give us a ring at 513-545-6295, or you can tell us about your yard’s needs through our online form here.

 Liked this blog?
 Browse previously published blogs on our blog page here.